babligan/test1/_posts/2021-02-26-Primer-On-IPTables.md

 ### Chains
 Each of the 5 tables has it's own predefined chains.
-Tables are deifned by general purpose, while chains determine when rules will be evaluates.
-Just like tables, chains mirror the names of the netfilter hoos they are associated with.
+Tables are defined by general purpose, while chains determine when rules will be evaluated.
+Just like tables, chains mirror the names of the netfilter hooks they are associated with.
 These chain titles help describe the origin in the Netfilter stack.
 There are 5 chains.
 - the PREROUTING chain is triggered by the `NF_IP_PRE_ROUTING` hook immediately upon packet reception.
 - the INPUT chain is triggered by the `NF_IP_LOCAL_IN` hook once the packet is moved to a local process.
 - the FORWARD chain is triggered by the `NF_IP_FORWARD` hook once the packet forwarded through another interface.
 - the OUTPUT chain is triggered by the `NF_IP_LOCAL_OUT` hook once the packet is locally created.
 - the POSTROUTING chain is triggered by the `NF_IP_POST_ROUTING` hook once a packet is meant to be sent out.

-Each table has it's own chains.
+Each table has its own chains.
 The table below shows how the 5 chains are distributed in the 5 tables.
-The NAT table has been split into two becasue it processes packets before and after they pass through the filter table.
+The NAT table has been split into two because it processes packets before and after they pass through the filter table.

 |           | PREROUTING | INPUT | FORWARD | OUTPUT | POSTROUTING |
 |-----------|:----------:|:-----:|:-------:|:------:|:-----------:|